This article has been updated from a previous version

-As a driver with a G1 licence in Ontario, you’re limited in terms of what you can and can’t do.
-And becoming a fully licensed driver in the province can take a while — even more so due to the pandemic.
+The journey to becoming a fully licensed driver in Ontario starts with a written test.
+Once you pass that, you get what’s known as a G1 license, the province’s version of a learner’s permit.
+As a driver with a G1 licence, you’re limited in terms of what you can and can’t do.
+And becoming a fully licensed driver in the province can take a few years.

 How the graduated licensing program works